etherex/etherex/README.md

 #### Balance

-Subcurrency contracts also need to implement a `coinBalanceOf` method for the UI to display the user's balance in that contract (also called the subcurrency's wallet).
+Subcurrency contracts also need to implement a `balanceOf` method for the UI to display the user's balance in that contract (also called the subcurrency's wallet).

 ```
-def coinBalanceOf(_addr):
+def balanceOf(_addr):
     return(self.balances[_addr].balance)
 ```